 Longer-term monitoring projects would enable changes in water vole populations to be measured, allow assessment of habitat works and ensure mink control is continued.

 Ea Beck Water Vole Refuge Project

-This is a two year project funded by SITA Trust.
+This was a two year project funded by SITA Trust.
 Water voles were present in the area before the 2007 floods, in which Doncaster suffered badly.
-The project ends in September 2013 and there is no funding in place for it to continue.
+The project ended in September 2013 and there is no funding in place for it to continue.
 Several issues were identified which constrain the success of water voles in the area and our understanding of their status:

 • Lack of suitable water vole habitat

 Therefore the project has focused on water vole surveys, mink monitoring and control, and water vole habitat creation.
 There have been few signs of water voles in surveys conducted to date, but two small populations at Bentley Community Woodland and the village of Thorpe-in-Balne have been detected.
 Further efforts are underway to survey more drains and waterways, but the lack of evidence thus far suggests that water voles were either wiped out by the flooding, or by mink, or both.
 Consultants conduct annual water vole surveys on drains around the Ea Beck for the IDB, so Yorkshire Wildlife Trust has co-ordinated efforts and can advise on areas it sees as a priority for monitoring post project.